-SLIME is currently available only from CVS.
+SLIME is available in GNU/Linux distributions (see below) and from version control ( github link ).
 It works with GNU Emacs version 20+ and XEmacs 21, and with CMUCL 18e+, recent SBCLs, OpenMCL 0.14, and recent LispWorks.
 The fundamental features work with all Lisp backends, though for overall featurefulness CMUCL > SBCL > OpenMCL ~= LispWorks at present.

 The commands to paste are: